 - Personality type (persona) and pain points

-Set S.M.A.R.T. goals and measure them.
+Set S.M.A.R.T. goals and measure them

-Determine strategies and tactics.
+Determine strategies and tactics

-Develop a budget.
+Develop a budget

-Keep a look out for CMA’s next blog, scheduled to be posted at the end of September, “Marketing Planning for 2019 (Part 2): Secrets to Developing a Marketing Budget to Drive Growth.”
+Keep a look out for CMA’s next blog, scheduled to be posted at the end of September, “Marketing Planning for 2020 (Part 2): Secrets to Developing a Marketing Budget to Drive Growth.”

+Every type of organization needs a marketing plan, especially small businesses.
 A marketing plan to a business is like a game plan to a football team.
 Coaches need to develop a game plan, before they play a team, much like the necessity for a business to create a marketing plan each year.
 It provides businesses with a plan of action, which they can reference throughout the year—at least on a bi-annual basis, if not quarterly—to see if it’s on or off target.

-This approach also empowers you to look at other influencers within the environment and how they’re impacting your business, which you might not have anticipated.
+This “game plan approach” also empowers you to look at other influencers within the environment and how they’re impacting your business, which you might not have anticipated.
 Technology is a big one and can be a major disrupter to your business.
 An example is if you were a camera company in the early 2000s and weren’t looking at the proliferation of iPhones and technology with cameras, then you weren’t planning for what could be obsolete to your product.